ArinzeJeffrey-droid/Dev-Placement-Assessment/README.md

 This project was created with React js [You can view project here](https://arinzejeffrey-droid.github.io/Dev-Placement-Assessment/).

+## About Project
+This is a simple project in which you can search for a random user and download the result as a CSV file.

 ## Available Scripts

 In the project directory, you can run: